-Our PowerBuoy system is efficient in harnessing wave energy.
+Our PowerBuoy system design is efficient in harnessing wave energy.

-- Our PowerBuoy system is designed to efficiently convert wave energy into electricity by using onboard sensors to detect actual wave conditions and then to automatically adjust the performance of the generator using our proprietary electrical and electronics-based control systems in response to that information. - One measure of the efficiency of an electric power generation system is load factor.
-The load factor is the percent of kilowatt hours produced by a system in a given period as compared to the maximum kilowatt hours that could be produced by the system in that period.
-A high load factor indicates a high degree of utilization of the capacity of the system and provides a means to compare the efficiencies of different energy sources to produce equivalent power outputs (without taking into account the relative costs of constructing such systems).
+- Our PowerBuoy system is designed to efficiently convert wave energy into electricity by using onboard sensors to detect actual wave conditions and then to automatically adjust, or "tune" the performance of the generator using our proprietary electrical and electronics-based control systems in response to that information. - One measure of the efficiency of an electric power generation system is load factor.
+The load factor is the percent of kiloWatt hours produced by a system in a given period as compared to the maximum kiloWatt hours that could be produced by the system in that period.
+A high load factor indicates a high degree of utilization of the capacity of the system and provides a means to compare the effectiveness of different energy sources.
 Since we have not yet operated a complete wave power station, we do not have a measured load factor.
-However, based on our research and analysis, we believe the load factor for a PowerBuoy wave power station located at most of our targeted sites would be in the range of 30% to 45%.
+However, based on our research and analysis, we believe the design load factor for a PowerBuoy wave power station located at most of our targeted sites would be favorably positioned in the range of 30% to 45%, as compared to other renewable energy services.